 The charity, which employed 10 staff at the time of the latest accounts, has been running for 35 years.
 It said a number of other international development charities and programmes would continue Think Global’s work.

 James Luger, chair of Think Global, said: "We are acutely aware that at the very moment we close our doors, the need for global learning has never been greater.

-"However, Think Global didn’t act alone – we were an effective force for global learning because our members, networks, friends and supporters amplified our message, and this community will continue to promote the vital importance of helping people understand and act on global issues, and help create a world that is just and sustainable for all."
+"However, Think Global didn’t act alone.
+We were an effective force for global learning because our members, networks, friends and supporters amplified our message, and this community will continue to promote the vital importance of helping people understand and act on global issues, helping to create a world that is just and sustainable for all."